DMS86/dmunoz/markdown/20150825-AndroidInstagram.md

+How to add Instagram Client-side Authentication to your Android Application

 I assume that you have an Android application currently working, and that your main class is called `MainActivity`.
 These are the steps to follow:

 ### 1. Create an Instagram account